kunpengcompute/KAE/docs/en/user_guide.md

 - Use KAELz4 by calling the compression library.

-    Compile and install the software by referring to [Installation Guide](./installation_guide.md).
     You can use either of the following methods to link the KAELz4 compression library to the application layer:

     - Specify the runtime loading path of **libkaelz4.so** during application compilation.
 Use the following compilation options for linking: